-WORTH members will meet at the Fort Worth Museum of History and Science on April 20 and hear from the Museum’s Executive Director of Education, Cathy Barthelemy, about how the Museum School is providing young children in Fort Worth a curriculum of natural and physical science, history, and anthropology.
+WORTH members met at the Fort Worth Museum of History and Science on April 20 and heard from the Museum’s Executive Director of Education, Cathy Barthelemy, about how the Museum School is providing young children in Fort Worth a curriculum of natural and physical science, history, and anthropology.

-Also a special tour of DinoLabs, which brings the fascinating story of dinosaurs discovered in North Texas to life with full articulations of dinosaur skeletons and interactive digital technology.
+The group took a special tour of DinoLabs, which brought the fascinating story of dinosaurs discovered in North Texas to life with full articulations of dinosaur skeletons and interactive digital technology.

 2016-17 Steering Committee